FAQ

 With the container runtime, you can develop and ship application code independently of the underlying OS image.

-What are the default login credentials for the ALPON X4?
+What are the default credentials?

 The default user is alpon with password sixfab.